wp-plugins/vaultpress-status/readme.txt

 == Screenshots ==

 1. VaultPress Status in the Admin Bar.
+2. VaultPress Status in the Admin Bar displaying the latest message by VaultPress.

 == Changelog ==

+= 0.2 =
+* Now also displaying the latest message sent by VaultPress.

 = 0.1 =
 * First version of the plugin.